mihaildono/fineguy-bot/README.md

 3. Backtest.py
    - Run this file to test your strategy against custom or predefined period in the past
 3. Thread.py
-   - Handle the data on the fly with threads for socket and polling api
+   - Manage threads and data from diffrent data sources